 Chromodo is a Chromium-based web browser made by Comodo, which is very similar to its Dragon browser.
 They say it’s fast, secure, and private.’

 So, there you have it.
 A quick intro to 25 of the available web browsers for Windows.
 There are a couple more out there.
-Three others were removed in the latest March 2020 edit: Avant, Maelstrom, and Opera Dev.
+Three others were removed back in March 2020: Avant, Maelstrom, and Opera Dev.